kai687/sphinxawesome-theme/docs/demo/code-blocks.rst

    See how code blocks look like in your Sphinx project with the |product| and learn about the supported options.

+To check the styles for inline markup looks like, see :doc:`inline-code`.

 Sphinx code-block directive
 ---------------------------